1. Home

 WATER STEWARDSHIP

 Water is an essential and finite resource that should be protected.
 At USJ, we are committed to our Green Campus Environmental Action Plan, which incorporates rainwater harvesting and recycling systems.
-As an environmentally conscious institution, the USJ campus features water stations on each floor of the academic building and twelve in the residential hall, totalling nineteen water stations.
-These water stations provide access to free drinking water and encourage students and staff to use reusable water bottles, reducing plastic consumption and waste.
+As an environmentally conscious institution, the USJ campus features water dispensers on each floor of the academic building and twelve in the residential hall, totalling nineteen water dispensers.
+These water dispensers provide access to free drinking water and encourage students and staff to use reusable water bottles, reducing plastic consumption and waste.
 This initiative highlights the University’s considerable efforts towards achieving SDG 6, which aims to ensure access to clean water and sanitation.

 WATER CONSERVATION